dominikrys/dominikrys.github.io/content/posts/transparently-proxy-ip-packets-with-spoofed-destinations/index.md

 In this post, I will explain how it's possible to proxy such HTTP traffic by redirecting it to the correct destination.

-## Why can't spoofed DNS packets be proxied using normal tools?
+## Why can't spoofed DNS packets be proxied using an ordinary transparent proxy?

 When an IP packet with a spoofed destination IP reaches its destination server, the server will handle it like any other IP packet that has been destined for it.
 Ordinary transparent proxying tools such as [Squid](http://www.squid-cache.org/) are usually configured as internet gateways, so they are not the final destination of the IP packets that pass through them.
-Since the final destination is known, these tools can easily send packets to their destination.
-If the final destination **is** the proxy, as it would be in the case of spoofed destination IPs, this software simply has no support for resolving the correct destination.
+Since the final destination IP of each packet is known in such setups, these tools can easily send packets to their destination.
+If the destination IP **is** the proxy, as it would be in the case of spoofed destination IPs, the transparent proxy would need to additionally resolve the original destination IP.
+Most such tools don't have support for this.

 ## How to reclaim the original destination?